random-j-farmer/random-minecraft/_drafts/building-ilmango-tunnel-bore.md

 ![Control Module - Survival Option](/random-minecraft/assets/ilmango-tunnel-bore/control-module-survival.jpg)

-### Extending the Tunnel Bore
+## Extending the Tunnel Bore

 Once you've come this far, extending the tunnel bore is relatively easy.
 You simply extend the instawires and build the duper and catapult extensions.
 Note that the first module is slightly different, but from here on all extensions are the same.

-This design works with a duper on every 5th block or on every 7th.
+This variation works with a duper on every 5th block or on every 7th.
-When blasting through netherrack you could space them out even more, but if you hit basalt or blackstone you'd have to remove the left over blocks.
+When blasting through netherrack you could space them out even more, but if you hit basalt or blackstone you'd have to remove the left over blocks or MACHINE GO BOOM.

 ![More Dupers](/random-minecraft/assets/ilmango-tunnel-bore/more-dupers.jpg)